-- A) Regular employees are entitled to an annual vacation after twelve (12) consecutive months of employment; - B) After twelve (12) consecutive months of employment, a regular full-time employee is entitled to ten (10) working days as vacation time with vacation pay calculated at four percent (4%) of his or her prior year's wages; - C) After three (3) consecutive years of employment, a regular full-time employee is entitled to fifteen (15) working days as vacation time with vacation pay at six percent (6%) of his or her prior year's wages; - D) After seven (7) consecutive years of employment, a regular full-time employee is entitled to twenty (20) working days as vacation time with vacation pay at eight percent (8%) of his or her prior year's wages; - E) Regular part-time employees are entitled to vacation time on a pro rata basis, based on their years of service and the percentage of days worked in the year of employment entitling the employee to the vacation time.
-Regular part-time employees will receive vacation pay at four percent (4%) of his or her prior year's wages during the first three (3) years of employment, at six percent (6%) of his or her prior year's wages after three (3) consecutive years of service and at eight percent (8%) of his or her prior years wages after seven consecutive years of service;
+- A) Regular employees are entitled to an annual vacation.
+After twelve (12) consecutive months of employment, a regular full-time employee is entitled to ten (10) working days as vacation time with vacation pay calculated at four percent (4%) of his or her prior year's wages.
+A new employee in their first year can use their vacation day and vacation pay that they have earned/accrued, after they have completed six (6) months of continuous employment. - B) After three (3) consecutive years of employment, a regular full-time employee is entitled to fifteen (15) working days as vacation time with vacation pay at six percent (6%) of his or her prior year's wages; - C) After seven (7) consecutive years of employment, a regular full-time employee is entitled to twenty

-F) Temporary contract employees will be paid vacation pay on each payroll calculated at four percent (4%) of his or her wages.
+- (20) working days as vacation time with vacation pay at eight percent (8%) of his or her prior year's wages; - D) Regular part-time employees are entitled to vacation time on a pro rata basis, based on their years of service and the percentage of days worked in the year of employment entitling the employee to the vacation time.
+Regular part-time employees will receive vacation pay at four percent (4%) of his or her prior year's wages during the first three (3) years of employment, at six percent (6%) of his or her prior year's wages after three (3) consecutive years of service and at eight percent (8%) of his or her prior years wages after seven consecutive years of service; - E) Temporary contract employees will be paid vacation pay on each payroll calculated at four percent (4%) of his or her wages.